 Now enter your iCloud email address ending with me.com.
 We found the calendar syncing with me.com rather than iCloud.com.

 Enter iCloud Credentials

-If you have an iCloud account with email@example.com, you can give firstname.lastname@example.org and type the same password that you use to login into your iCloud account.
+If you have an iCloud account with firstname.lastname@example.org, you can give email@example.com and type the same password that you use to login to your iCloud account.
 Click on Sign-in button and click on Done button on next window.

-This will lead back you to the main Windows calendar screen and on left sidebar you can see a new iCloud account that you added with all the primary and secondary iCloud calendars underneath it.
+This will lead back you to the main Windows calendar screen and on the left sidebar you can see a new iCloud account that you added with all the primary and secondary iCloud calendars underneath it.

 Add Secondary Calendars

-Secondary iCloud calendars are not owned by current user and those are typically shared calendars from other users.
-Windows had issue before for synching secondary iCloud calendars in early versions, but here everything was easy like a breeze!
+Secondary iCloud calendars are not owned by the current user and those are typically shared calendars from other users.
+Windows had the issue before for synching secondary iCloud calendars in early versions, but here everything was easy like a breeze!

 If you have multiple iCloud calendars, you can see all of them in one calendar tab and you can turn off/on the calendars from Calendar sidebar.